syomna/Personal-Portfolio/README.md

 - Expand the "Skills" section to include more technologies and tools I become proficient in. 🛠️💪
 - Implement a blog section to share my insights, experiences, and tutorials. ✍️📝

+## Credits
+- credit to Hadrien59 - Sketchfab for the beautiful 3d model ❤️

 ## Conclusion 🎉

 My portfolio is a true representation of my passion for web development and design.
 It serves as a platform to showcase my expertise and achievements while creating a memorable and enjoyable user experience.